MrMoneyDeveloper/FrankTheLocalLLM-main/README.md

 ### Retrieval QA

-The `/api/qa/stream` endpoint streams answers from a LangChain RetrievalQA chain backed by pgvector.
+The `/api/qa/stream` endpoint streams answers from a LangChain RetrievalQA chain backed by a Chroma index.
 Results include markdown formatted citations linking to the original note.